cgonyeo/cyanide/README.md

 ## Running cyanide

 Cyanide was developed, tested, and is actively used on Linux.
-It's possible it will run without issue on MacOS or Windows.
+It's possible it will run without issue on MacOS or Windows, but this hasn't been attempted.

 Cyanide requires access to a working PostgreSQL database, as that's how it stores information.
 Database credentials are stored at